 Not all great ideas can be converted into a functional, sustainable business.
-How to ensure that your idea will benefit customers and is not going to deplete your and your investors’ time and money?
-To make sure an idea is not just another trend ‘bubble’, you need to develop a business plan, conduct market research of your competitors and your target audience, develop a monetisation strategy, and get the right staff on board.
+How to turn ideas into opportunities that will benefit customers and are not going to deplete your and your investors’ time and money?
+To make sure an idea is not just another trend ‘bubble’, you need to develop a business plan, conduct market research of your competitors and your target audience, develop a monetization strategy, and get the right staff on board.
 The following steps will help you to make your idea a reality.

 Laying the groundwork and identifying the necessary steps to execute your idea will bring you closer to achieving your vision.
 Start with brainstorming on a piece of paper.
 The more thoughts and ideas are written down, the better.
 Then create an action plan for your product or service and divide each item into sections.
 Despite the fact that there are countless options, writing down your plan forces you to think it through, helps to structure your thoughts, and to develop a clearer picture of what you wish to achieve.